Feminism in Egypt: Western rule

 Foreign control of Egypt was the status quo of the country's leadership for many centuries.
 Control of the country has ranged from early Roman domination, to the country becoming an Arab conquest in the 7th century, and then in the 16th century becoming part of the Turkish Ottoman Empire (see History of Egypt, Egypt).
-However it was the French invasion of Egypt which began to change the position of women in Egyptian society and which influenced the beginnings of social change in the country.
+However, it was the French invasion of Egypt that began to change the position of women in Egyptian society and that influenced the beginnings of social change in the country.

-The French Invasion of Egypt led by Napoleon Bonaparte in 1798 was to have significant social implications on the country.
-For the French invasion "caused a rapid flow of European ideas into Egypt including the ideology of the French Revolution".
+The French Invasion of Egypt led by Napoleon Bonaparte in 1798 was to have significant social implications for the country.
+The French invasion "caused a rapid flow of European ideas into Egypt including the ideology of the French Revolution".
 Marriages took place between French officers and Egyptian women.
 There were also "cases of Egyptian women imitating the behavior and dress of the women of the expedition".
 Such ideas and beliefs were not however welcomed by all in Egypt.
-As a result, a backlash emerged against such western ideas.
+As a result, a backlash emerged against such Western ideas.
 The historian al Jabarti reportedly commented on the "pernicious innovations and corruption of women caused by the French occupation".

-Following a series of civil wars, Egypt saw the end of the French rule.
+Following a series of civil wars, Egypt saw the end of French rule.
 Albanian General Muhammad Ali (see Muhammad Ali's seizure of power) established authority in Egypt in 1805 and was appointed as Ottoman viceroy.
-During his time in power a series of modernization reforms were introduced in Egypt.
+During his time in power, a series of modernization reforms were introduced in Egypt.
 Reforms included updating public works and improving the industrialization of Egypt and importantly included a series of reforms within education.
 Although he generally regarded "education as a means of fitting young men for the public service", advancements were also made in the education of women.
-Daughters of the upper classes in Egypt of the time were able to receive education at home, however poorer girls were able to attend Kuttabs where the Qur'an was taught along with some reading and writing.
+Daughters of the upper classes in Egypt of the time were able to receive education at home, however, poorer girls were able to attend Kuttabs where the Qur'an was taught along with some reading and writing.
 In 1832 Muhammad Ali went on to build a school at which girls and women were taught to be midwives.
 Further improvements to women's position within Egyptian society were introduced by Isma'il Pasha known as Ismail the Magnificent (December 31, 1830 – March 2, 1895), Muhammad Ali's successor.
 In 1873, his third wife, Jashem Afet Hanum, started the Suyliyya Girls School which provided teaching to girls of a variety of subjects ranging from history and religion to arithmetic.
 Female education did however remain restrictive.
 According to Abdel Kadar, "the purpose was restricted to preparing girls to be efficient mothers and good wives, and it was mainly the girls of bourgeois families who benefited".